Sheryl Sandberg on International Women's Day: Women work more hours than men

 International Women's Day is designed to "reflect on progress made, to call for change and to celebrate acts of courage and determination by ordinary women who have played an extraordinary role in the history of their countries and communities," according to the United Nations' website.
 Some women in the United States are participating in a national strike called "A Day Without a Woman."

 It's not clear whether Sandberg is striking or taking action today.
-Facebook did not immediately respond to a request for comment.
+"If people want to support the strike, we support them.
+We support our employees' rights and freedoms to express their beliefs," Joe Benarroch, communication manager at Facebook, told CNNTech.

-As for consumers, Facebook published its own post detailing International Women's Day features including a 24-hour Facebook Live broadcast and artwork that will appear in users' feeds.
+Facebook, meanwhile, published its own post detailing International Women's Day features including a 24-hour Facebook Live broadcast and artwork that will appear in users' feeds.

+"Facebook's effort on International Women's Day is to help support people's participation and celebration of the women who have played an extraordinary role in their communities," Benarroch said.

 Related: Sheryl Sandberg gives $1 million to Planned Parenthood